 Before we begin, make sure that you have a document open to work in.
-To open an existing one, you can head to File > Open then select the file you want to open, and to create a new document, simply select File > New from the bar along the top of the screen before editing the settings in the window that comes up to customise the new file.
+To open an existing one, you can head to File > Open then select the file you want to open, and to create a new document, select File > New from the bar along the top of the screen before editing the settings in the window that comes up to customize the new file.

 1: Use Keyboard Shortcuts